Skip to content

 It is anticipated that some, though not necessarily all, of these small grants will align with the campus Strategic Academic Focusing Initiatives.
 While the format is flexible, in most cases, these initiatives will begin as faculty and student-led seminars.
 The proposal should specify the meeting schedule, format, and initial readings selected by the facilitators.

-NOTE: The Graduate Division will not hold a competition in the Fall 2021 year for the Interdisciplinary Small Grants Program.
+NOTE: The Graduate Division will not hold a competition in the Fall 2023 year for the Interdisciplinary Small Grants Program.
 We are instead continuing the projects that were awarded last year, but delayed due to the pandemic.
 These awards are described below.
-We will continue the competition again for Fall 2022.
+Check back for Fall 2024.

 Award Information and Expectations